-In recent years there has been a major effort in constructing accurate waveforms inclusive of the inspiral merger and ring-down phases (Baker et al., 2006, Campanelli et al., 2006, Pretorius, 2005).
+In recent years there has been a major effort in constructing accurate waveforms inclusive of the inspiral merger and ring-down phases (Pretorius, 2005, Campanelli et al., 2006 and Baker et al., 2006).
 Even a few orbital cycles of the full waveform are computationally very demanding.
-"Complete" waveforms can be designed by stitching together analytical PN waveforms for the early inspiral with a (semi)phenomenologically described merger and ring-down phase (Damour et al., 2011, Pan et al., 2011, Santamaría et al., 2010), calibrated against available numerical data.
-In the following estimations we will mostly employ phenomenological waveforms constructed in frequency domain, as described in Santamaría et al. (2010).
-Self-consistent waveforms of this type (the so called PhenomC waveforms) are available for non-spinning binaries and for binaries with aligned spins.
+"Complete" waveforms can be designed by stitching together analytical PN waveforms for the early inspiral with a (semi)phenomenologically described merger and ring-down phase (Santamaría et al., 2010, Pan et al., 2011 and Damour et al., 2011), calibrated against available numerical data.
+In the following estimations we will mostly employ phenomenological waveforms of this type (the so called PhenomC waveforms) are available for non-spinning binaries and for binaries with aligned spins.
 In the case of binaries with misaligned spins, we use "hybrid" waveforms obtained by stitching precessing PN waveforms for the inspiral with PhenomC waveforms for the merger/ring-down.
 This stitching is performed by projecting the orbital angular momentum and individual spins onto the angular momentum of the distorted black hole after merger.
 Given a waveform model, a first measure of the eLISA performance is the SNR of a binary merger with parameters in the relevant astrophysical range.